redhat-developer-adoption-emea/cloud-native-developer-series-guides/create-catalog-che.md

 Copy the route url for the Catalog service and verify the Catalog service works using `curl`:

 > The route urls in your project would be different from the ones in this lab guide!
-Use the ones from yor project.
+Use the ones from your project.

 ~~~shell
 $ curl http://{{CATALOG_ROUTE_HOST}}/api/catalog